usmanwaraich001/Birthday-Email-Sender-Google-App-Scripts/README.md

 3. Choose your Google account.
 4. Click on `Allow` to grant the necessary permissions.

+> NOTE: Incase of `Google has'nt Verified this app` error, refer to the troubleshooting section below.

 ### Troubleshooting
 - If you encounter issues with date formats, ensure that the 'Birthday' column is set to the correct date format in Google Sheets.